KDCube is built around apps

 Use caseHow you declare itWhat it doesWhere it is live

-Expose an MCP-native surface from your bundle@mcp(...) on an entrypoint methodMounts a FastMCP or MCP-ready ASGI app through proc under /mcp/{alias} or /public/mcp/{alias}At the integrations HTTP layer, callable by external MCP clients
+Expose an MCP-native surface from your app@mcp(...) on an entrypoint methodMounts a FastMCP or MCP-ready ASGI app through proc under /mcp/{alias} or /public/mcp/{alias}At the integrations HTTP layer, callable by external MCP clients

 Widget UI Model